slaclab/lume-ace3p/README.md

 LUME-ACE3P is a set of python code interfaces for running ACE3P workflows (including Cubit and postprocessing routines) with the intent of running parameter sweeps or optimization problems.
 The base structure of LUME-ACE3P is built on [lume](https://github.com/slaclab/lume), written by Cristopher Mayes, and the optimization routines use [Xopt](https://github.com/xopt/xopt), written by Ryan Roussel.

-# Setting up LUME-ACE3P
+# LUME-ACE3P Dependencies and Installation

-The dependencies for LUME-ACE3P are "lume-base>=0.3.3" and "xopt>=2.2.2" from conda-forge.
+LUME-ACE3P is not configured as a stand-alone Python module.
+Instead, it is a set of Python scripts dependent on "lume-base>=0.3.3" and "xopt>=2.2.2" from conda-forge.
 The examples and scripts are configured to run on NERSC Perlmutter or SLAC S3DF in an appropriate python environment with the aformentioned dependencies.
 See the following for details on how to access pre-made conda environments for LUME-ACE3P on the supported systems.

 <details><summary>Perlmutter</summary>